SamMeeDee/CP2077_Saves_Manager/README.md

 # Functionality

-On first use, the program will ask you to identify the installation folder for the game, which is used to launch the game later.
+On first use, if using the launcher-enabled release, the program will ask you to identify the installation folder for the game, which is used to launch the game later.

 It will then scan all the saves in the save game folder and determine a list of available characters/playthroughs.
+It will also rename all the save file folders to a new uniform name format to prevent any name collisions.
+This is not making any changes to the save data itself.

 You can then choose which of these you wish to "load".
 The program will move all other saves out of your main save folder and into a backup folder, so that only the saves for the playthrough you want are visible to the game.

-Finally, the program will the launch the game (more specifically, it will launch REDLauncher, for modding compatibility).
+In the main release, the program will close at this point.
+However, there is a seperate working branch where the program will the launch the game (more specifically, it will launch REDLauncher, for modding compatibility).
+I will be maintaining this branch along with the main branch.

-When you next run the program, it will auto-detect your previously chosen playthrough and give you the choice to launch the game with that same playthrough, or go back and pick a different one.
+When you next run the program, it will auto-detect your previously chosen playthroughs and give you the choice to leave it as is, or go back and pick a different one.
+This may be useful to just sanity-check what playthroughs are currently active.

 # How it Works